Thirteen Ghosts

 Thirteen Ghosts (also known as 13 Ghosts and stylized as THIR13EN Ghosts) is a 2001 supernatural horror film directed by Steve Beck in his directorial debut.
 A remake of the 1960 film 13 Ghosts by William Castle, the film stars Tony Shalhoub, Embeth Davidtz, Matthew Lillard, Shannon Elizabeth, Alec Roberts, Rah Digga, and F. Murray Abraham.

-The film was considered a box-office disappointment, grossing $68 million on a $42 million budget.
+Thirteen Ghosts was released on October 26, 2001 by Warner Bros.
+Pictures in the United States, with Columbia TriStar Film Distributors International releasing in other territories.
+The film was considered a box-office disappointment, grossing $68.5 million on a $42 million budget.
 Thirteen Ghosts received generally negative reviews from critics, though the production design was praised.
 Years after its release, the film garnered a cult following.
 In 2023, Dark Castle Entertainment announced a television adaptation.

 Plot

 Ghost hunter Cyrus Kriticos and his psychic assistant, Dennis Rafkin, lead a specialized team on a mission to capture a spirit in a junkyard.
 Cyrus and several of his men are killed, but the team successfully captures the ghost.
 His nephew Arthur, a widower, is informed by Cyrus' estate lawyer, Ben Moss, that he has inherited Cyrus' mansion.
 Financially insecure, Arthur decides to move there with his two children, Kathy and Bobby, and their nanny, Maggie.
 Passing himself off as an electrical technician, Dennis meets the family at the mansion and enters with them.
 The structure is made entirely of glass panels inscribed with Latin phrases, which Dennis recognizes as barrier protection spells.
 He discovers that the twelve ghosts he and Cyrus captured are imprisoned within cells in the basement.
 Pairs of spectral glasses allow their wearers to see the ghosts.
 As Dennis warns Arthur about the ghosts, Moss picks up a briefcase filled with cash and unwittingly triggers a mechanism that seals the house and releases one of them.
 He backs away from her, only to be sliced in half and killed by a pair of closing doors.
 Bobby sees several of the ghosts, including his mother Jean, who had died from injuries sustained in a house fire.
 He is knocked unconscious and dragged away.